Anon-Planet/thgtoa/guide.md

 -   Windows might prompt you if you want to be "discoverable" on this network.
 Click NO. Always stay on a "public network" if prompted.

-**Every time you will power on this VM in the future, you should ideally change its Ethernet Mac Address before each boot.
+**Every time you will power on this VM in the future, you should make sure to change its Ethernet Mac Address before each boot.
 You can do this in Virtualbox > Settings > Network > Advanced > Click the refresh button next to the MAC address.
 You can only do this while the VM is powered off.**

 #### If you cannot use Tor: